 Savannah/Chatham County Court Appointed Special Advocates (CASA) recruits and trains volunteers to advocate for the best interests of children who have experienced abuse and neglect.

-We believe in creating a community where every abused or neglected child is given the opportunity to thrive in a safe and loving home.
+We believe in a community where every child who has experienced abuse or neglect is given the opportunity to thrive in a safe and loving home.

 About the Savannah/Chatham CASA Movement